How can I claim through the Self-Employment Income Support Scheme

 Critics argue that these owner-managers are tax-paying individuals and are contributing generously towards the UK’s economy to help it get through the ongoing crisis, so they deserve the attention of the government in the form of financial support during these times.
 Some institutions believe that owner-directors should be offered support as dividends provide an evident paper trail to make a furlough claim of about 80% of their monthly taxable income, with a cap of £2500 per month.

-In response, the UK treasure argues that it is almost impossible to investigate the dividends earned are from their own hard work or from investments made other than their own business.
+In response, the UK treasury argues that it is almost impossible to investigate the dividends earned are from their own hard work or from investments made other than their own business.
 Adding to this, the UK government also believes that a portion of self-employed contractors have recently been engaged in tax avoidance practices by using personal service companies.
 Thus, they should not be offered financial assistance, according to the UK government.

 Incoming tax trouble for self-employed individuals: